Railways Big and Small Help Deliver Canada’s Amazing Products to the World

 Class 1 freight railways, together with our country’s approximately 40 local and regional railways—or shortlines—open the doors to trade for Canadian businesses.
 Shortlines provide vital first-mile/last-mile service to customers not served directly by Class 1 railways.
 By moving traffic to and from the main lines, where CN and CPKC handle the long-haul transportation, they help the manufacturing and resource sectors access world markets.

 Helping Canadian Businesses Compete—and Win—in the Global Marketplace

 Canada’s economic growth and standard of living depend on the export and import of goods, and our freight railways ensure that those goods make it to market as efficiently and cost-effectively as possible.

-Canadian railways moved more than 332 million tonnes of freight in 2019.
-Through a network of intermodal terminals (rail, ship and truck) across North America, our railways helped to deliver more than $205 billion worth of Canadian exports to markets across North America and around the globe.
+Canadian railways moved more 330 million tonnes of freight in 2022.
+Through a network of intermodal terminals (rail, ship and truck) across North America, our railways help to deliver approximately $200 billion worth of Canadian exports to markets across North America and around the globe.

 Canadian railways offer some of the most competitive freight rates in the world, which helps to save customers (and ultimately, consumers) billions.
-Since 1988, rail freight rates have increased by 38.8 per cent, while consumer prices have increased by 91.0 per cent.
+Since 1988, rail freight rates have increased by a total of 63.0%, which is much less than the increases in consumer prices (112.4%), industrial product prices (116.7%), and commodity prices (185.0%).
 Together, shortline and Class 1 freight railways keep Canada’s economy rolling and help our nation to stay competitive in today’s global economy.